cypress-io/cypress-documentation/content/api/commands/session.md

 Promise that resolves to `false` or rejects, or contains any failing Cypress command, the session will be considered invalid, and `setup` will be re-run.

-The page does not cleared after the `validate` is executed.
-If you use `cy.visit()` in your validation, your test will continue on this page once `cy.session()` succeeds.
+The page is not cleared after the `validate` function is executed.
+If you use `cy.visit()` in your validation, your test will continue on the visited page once `cy.session()` succeeds.

 Here are a few `validate` examples: